stanlyg/sturdy-spoon/README.md

 /usr/bin/ogg123 -q -d alsa -o 'dev:plughw:2,1' /home/stanlyg/sounds/meeting.ogg
 ```

+The scriptname is expected to be in all lower case, and needs to match the name of your event,
+except spaces are replaced with hyphens.
+If your event is 'Meeting with Santa Claus', then the script
+base name would be 'meeting-with-santa-claus'.
+If your event is 'Lunch - Leftovers', then the script
+base name would be 'lunch---leftovers'.
+If your events and scripts have non-ASCII, or non-filename-safe
+characters, YMMV.
+I know that the hyphen works.

 That script pops a notification in the system tray, and then immediately plays the meeting.ogg sound file.
 The 'dev:plughw:2,1' forces the particular sound card that meets my requirements.

 ## Daily Use
-You could run this manually every day, but I have a cronjob configured to run at 06:00 local time every morning, and it retrieves my events for the day.
+You could run this manually every day, but I have a cronjob configured to run at 06:00 local time every
-My calendar can change on a daily basis, so there's no advantage to me in going past one day.
+morning, and it retrieves my events for the day.
+My calendar can change on a daily basis, so there's no
+advantage to me in going past one day.